craftcms/docs/docs/4.x/mail.md

 #### Variables

-Each system message is provided some special, context-specific variables, in addition to those available in normal Twig environments.
+Each system message (and subject line) is provided some special, context-specific variables, in addition to those available in normal Twig environments.

 All Messages
 : These variables are available across all system messages: